-Native Landscaping in Dallas-Fort Worth, TX
+Native Plant Garden Planning in Dallas-Fort Worth, Texas

 The Dallas-Fort Worth metroplex spans two major ecoregions (Blackland Prairies and Cross Timbers), giving homeowners a wide range of native plant options.
 Fort Worth residents can access the Go N Grow program through Save Tarrant Water, while Dallas homeowners benefit from free irrigation evaluations and water-wise resources.